JPro-one/JPro-Documentation/README.md

 * Be careful with **statics**, because they would be shared between multiple instances (interesting enough, there are use cases in which this fact can be utilized as a very useful feature.
 But, it is important not to use them in the wrong way.)
-* Creating additional **Stages** is not supported.
-  The only Stage which can be opended by a Session, is the Stage associated with the `javafx.scene.Application.show` method.
+* You can open **Stages** with the method `openStageAsPopup(Stage stage)` and `openStageAsTab(Stage stage)` of the [WebAPI](/api/2019.1.1/com/jpro/webapi/WebAPI.html).
-  One alternative is, to create new windows or dialogues by using a StackPane at the root of your application.
+  An alternative is, to create new windows or dialogues by using a StackPane at the root of your application.
-  You can find an example in [this popups sample](https://github.com/JPro-one/JPro-Samples/tree/master/popups).
+  We have an example about popups in our [sample-project](https://github.com/JPro-one/JPro-Samples/tree/master/popups).
 * The class WebView only works very limited with JPro.
 It should be replaced with `com.jpro.webapi.HTMLView`.
-[Here](https://github.com/JPro-one/JPro-Samples/tree/master/html-jpro) a link to a sample showing how to use the **HTMLView**.
+[This sample ](https://github.com/JPro-one/JPro-Samples/tree/master/html-jpro) shows how to use the **HTMLView**.
+* Snapshots only work with JavaFX11 or newer

 ### Not yet supported JavaFX features
-(this list refers to version 2018.1.11)
+(this list refers to version 2019.1.1)
-* Canvas
+* Canvas (It will be supprted in the next major release)
 * MediaPlayer
 * The following Effect classes
     * Bloom